MilesAlmond/Personal/PeterRabbitRaceGame/README.md

 Results:
 Preliminary results suggest that Jeremy Fisher is a few moves slower than the other characters on average, with Peter Rabbit having a very slight lead overall.

+## Histograms

+These are the histograms for the number of rolls for each character, with 0.025, 0.5, and 0.975 quantiles:

 ![Histograms for Each Character (with 0.025,0.5,and0.975 quantiles)](https://user-images.githubusercontent.com/80479216/154103797-787a8f05-c0c0-49ea-87c0-c93d2a7f69cb.png)

+## Winning Probabilities

+These are the winning probabilities for each character:

 ![Winning Probabilities for Each Character](https://user-images.githubusercontent.com/80479216/154101903-af0cdf95-003f-4e08-9e1d-19d12642f224.png)